-OTTAWA - The federal govern-ment will not bow to American de-
+OTTAWA - The federal government will not bow to American demands for concessions on Canadian lumber exports before free trade talks begin, Prime Minister Brian Mulroney says plon.

-- mands for concessions on Cana-. dian lumber exports before free trade talks begin, Prime Minister - Brian Mulroney saya 1 S Despite pressure from some U.S. - bespite pressure from some U.S. politicians, Multroney Insisted yesterday that he rejects any links between the lumber dispute and free frade talks, and noted that he sold so to President Ronald Reagan in-Washington last month. - an and congressional leaders the importance of a clean-launch con-L cept to any trade negotiations," Biulroney told a forestry convenylon.
+Despite pressure from some U.S. bespire pressure from some Usapoliticians, Mulroney insisted yeaterday that he rejects any links between the lumber dispute and free frade talks, and noted that he said so to President Ronald Reagan inWashington last month.

+"I Impressed on President Rea-gan and congressional leaders the importance of a clean-launch concept to any trade negotiations," Biulroney told a forestry conventhat the softwood lumber issue must be resolved in favor of the U.S. prior to the talks beginning."

-"I refused to accept the proposi-tion advanced by some in the U.S. that the softwood lumber issue that the softwood lumber issue must be resolved in favor of the US. prior to the talks beginning."
-Free trade talks, which would remove most trade barriers be-iween the two countries, are ex-pected to begin next month, if Con-gress gives its go-shead later this month month.
+"I refused to accept the proposi-tion advanced by some in the U.S. that the softwood lumber issue

+Free trade talks, which would remove most trade barriers between the two countries, are expected to begin next month, if Congress gives its go-shead later this month. month.

-Meanwhile, the fourth round of bilateral talks on the lumber dis-pute will take place in Ottawa lomorrow.
+Meanwhile, the fourth round of bilateral talks on the lumber dis-pute will take place in Ottawa tomorrow.

+Some congressmen from the U.S. West have accused Canada of un-

+rest nave secused Canada of unla fairly subsidizing

+lumber exports because companies

+pay low stumpage

+lees on crownowned lends.
+The

+congressmen want

-Some congressmen from the U.S. West have accused Canada of unrest nave accused Canada of un fairly subsidizing lumber exports be cause companies pay low stumpage fees on crown-owned lends.
-The congressmen want a settlement of the dispute before free trade talks begin.
+a settlement of the dispute before free trade talks begin.